#

 Use predefined options

-function can be used as shown in the previous example, however, if you wish to customize the default configuration, the function also accept a few predefined options to help with that 👇
+The defineBuildConfig(options) function can be used as shown in the previous examples, however, if you wish to customize the default configuration, the function also accept a few predefined options to help with that 👇

 #